Kobolds deserve more respect

 OK, I’m going to stay on topic… Kobolds.

 First, let me go waaaay back… the Kobolds of myth were nothing like D&D Kobolds.
-They were spirits of various types that could change shape, turn invisible, burst into flames and had other powers and skill as well.
+They were spirits of various types that could change shape, turn invisible, burst into flames and had other powers and skills as well.
 I’d read a few old myths and never did I see that they were stupid, weak or easily defeated by wandering murder hobos.
 They were creatures that you really didn’t want to piss off.

 OK, so a lot of things in D&D aren’t like the myths they come from.
 Heck, between Tolkien and D&D, most of our mythological creatures have been completely over-written in our modern shared culture.
 But I still say, give the Kobolds a little respect!